-The EPBC Act approval for the MPW Concept was granted by DotEE in September 2016 (No. 2011/6086).
-This approval was provided for the impact of the MPW Project on listed threatened species and communities (Sections 18 and 18A of the EPBC Act) and Commonwealth action (Section 28 of the EPBC Act).
+The EPBC Act approval for the MPW Concept was granted by (now) Department of Climate Change, Energy, Environment and Water in September 2016 (No. 2011/6086).
+This approval was provided for the impact of the MPW Development on listed threatened species and communities (Sections 18 and 18A of the EPBC Act) and Commonwealth action (Section 28 of the EPBC Act).

-The construction methodologies for the Project have been designed to be consistent with the EPBC Act Approval (EPBC 2011/6086) conditions, where relevant.
-The EPBC Act Approval does not include any specific requirements for an emergency response plan in the CoA.
-However, the EPBC Act Concept Approval REMMs have a group of mitigation measures relating to bush fire risk (REMM 7L - 7U), the majority of which are addressed in the MPW Stage 2 Bushfire Risk Management Plan (BRMP), The requirement for a fire safety and evacuation plan (as per REMM 7T) is addressed in Section 4.11 of this ERP.
+The construction methodologies for the Development have been designed to be consistent with the EPBC Act Approval (EPBC 2011/6086) conditions, where relevant.
+The EPBC Act Approval does not include any specific requirements for an emergency response plan in the Conditions of Approval (CoA).
+However, the EPBC Act Concept Approval Revised Environmental Management Measures (REMMs) have a group of mitigation measures relating to bush fire risk (REMM 7L - 7U), the majority of which are addressed in the MPW Stage 2 Bushfire Risk Management Plan (BRMP), The requirement for a fire safety and evacuation plan (as per REMM 7T) is addressed in Section 4.11 of this ERP.